AlexRaeside/SGIEC/README.md

 The simplest game I'll ever complete

+Update 2025: Im not goint to complete this

 ## What is the game?

 A multiplayer knots and crosses game.
 In more detail SGIEC is a game